-If you have concerns about an Education, Health and Care (EHC) plan or a Local Authority decision to not issue an EHC plan, you can ask your Local Authority SEND IAS Service Coordinator for help here e.g., Special Educational Needs and Disabilities Information, Advice and Support Service (SENDIASS) | Cumberland Council.
+If you have concerns about an Education, Health and Care (EHC) plan or a Local Authority decision to not issue an EHC plan, you can ask a CCC Co-ordinator for help.

+Find out more about the process at, Cumbria Information Advice and Support Service - Education health and care plans | Cumbria County Council.